News and events

 They then used an augmented reality app developed by Felix to learn more about the Mayan pyramid.

-Children then got creative and built their own 3D models from play-doh before slicing them into layers - a process that happend to allow a 3D model to be sent to a 3D printer.
+Children then got creative and built their own 3D models from play-doh before slicing them into layers - a process that happens to enable a 3D model to be sent to a 3D printer.

 "I really enjoyed building the pyramid from layers of cardboard and seeing the 3D printer" Y5 child at Arbourthorne Primary School.